kernelci/kernelci-core/doc/schema-test.rst

 test
 ----

-The test schema to store and retrieve test results, is composed of three smaller schemas.
+The test schema to store and retrieve test results is composed of the following schemas.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     schema-test-suite
     schema-test-set